Trump puts white nationalists on a roller coaster ahead of midterms

 That's what Bowers, the man charged in the Pittsburgh shooting, was referring to in his post on the social media site Gab.

-In the wake of the murders and the delivery of mail bombs to prominent Trump critics, including George Soros, a Democratic donor and activist who is at the center of anti-Semitic conspiracy theories, Trump has sought at times to affirmatively distance himself from bigotry.
+In the wake of the murders and the delivery of mail bombs to prominent Trump critics, including George Soros, a Democratic donor and activist who is often the central target of anti-Semitic conspiracy theories, Trump has sought at times to affirmatively distance himself from bigotry.

 "The scourge of anti-Semitism cannot be ignored, cannot be tolerated, and we can't allow it to continue," he said at a campaign rally in rural Illinois Saturday night.
 "It must be confronted and condemned everywhere it rears its very ugly head."